ualib/agda-algebras/appendix_lean_basics.rst

 Classical and constructive reasoning
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The version of the :term:`Calculus of Inductive Constructions` (CiC) implemented in Lean includes :term:`dependent function types <dependent function type>`, :term:`inductive types <inductive type>`, and a countable hierarchy of universes that starts with the :term:`impredicative` ``Prop`` type at the bottom.
-(See :numref:`leans-type-hierarchy` for more details about Lean's type hierarchy.)
+(See the :ref:`appendix section on Lean's type hierarchy <leans-type-hierarchy>` for more details about Lean's type hierarchy.)

 Lean extends the :term:`CiC` with additional axioms and rules in order to make the language more expressive and versatile so that the statements of theorems and the constructions of proofs are simpler and more elegant.